-Times for learning community meetings will be established each April, but currently are scheduled for the third Wednesday of each month, 12:00-1:30pm, EST, except for the first month 2-hour orientation and the month of The RTT Collaborative Annual Meeting, when the in-person pre-conference is dependent upon the planning of RTTC.
+Times for learning community meetings is established each April, but currently these meetings are scheduled for the third Tuesday of each month, 12:00-1:30pm, EST, except for the first month 2-hour orientation and the month of The RTT Collaborative Annual Meeting, when the in-person pre-conference is dependent upon the planning of RTTC.
 See attached templates for CLC and Steering Committee meetings.